ocaml/dune-www/_posts/XXX-goal-of-dune.md

 discuss: https://discuss.ocaml.org/t/goal-of-dune
 ---

-I have noticed several times that people either don't know what is the goal of Dune of have wrong idea about it.
-So to avoid ambiguities I wanted to say it out loud once and for all.
+I have been asked a few times what is our goal with Dune, so I wanted to answer this question once and for all.

 The goal of the Dune project is to provide the best possible build tool for the whole of the OCaml community, from individual developpers